Mohd-Haseeb/Angular-Hotel_Inventory/README.md

 - __ngOnChanges__ life cycle hook can be applied on a component which has __@Input__ property

 - Use Case : So, whenever we get a new value in the __@Input__ => We update the value in the View by using __ngOnChnages__

+## ngDoCheck

+- On Changes event is something executed everytime we raise any event irrespective of where the Component is implemented or available
+- It will listen to any changes happened anywhere in the entire application
+- ***IMPORTANT*** => We should not implement __ngOnChange__ and __ngDoCheck__ together in the same Component